Updated 2nd June 2020

-These questions will help direct the steps that should be taken to birth content that fulfils all the criteria of the firm and one that is engaging, eye-catching, and is sure to bring in customers in excess.
+These questions will help direct the steps that should be taken to produce content that fulfils all the criteria of the firm and which is engaging, eye-catching and sure to bring in customers.

 Some of the most common examples are hotel booking advertisements on air ticket websites or marketing of car insurance packages on motor vehicle websites.
-Through such tactful placement, firms can get value for the amount that they spend on digital marketing as advertisements reach the right people.
+Through such tactful placement firms can get value for the amount that they spend on digital marketing as adverts reach the right people.

 Digital marketing channels

-For any digital marketing campaign to see success, it needs to be, for lack of a better word, well marketed.
+For any digital marketing campaign to succeed it needs to be - for lack of a better word - well marketed.
 There are several mediums through which the digital marketing industry operates, including an array of media channels.
 These channels, along with their specific advantages, are detailed below:

 Often, businesses market themselves via contact lists that they have either generated themselves or paid to get from other agencies.
-These contact lists include details such as phone numbers and email ids through which sufficient information can be sent in a short amount of time.
+These contact lists include details such as phone numbers and email addresses through which information can be sent in a short amount of time.

-PPC or pay per click is an online advertising method where companies pay to have themselves marketed; in essence, companies pay a small, fixed fee each time their content or link is clicked upon.
+PPC or pay per click is an online advertising method where companies pay to have themselves marketed.
+A small, fixed fee is paid each time their content or link is clicked upon.
 Pay per click advertisements can be divided into two main categories: SERP adverts and those that appear directly on web pages.

 Development of the actual ad lies at the responsibility of the PPC advertiser as this is included in the fee that he charges.